Malphaet/Maximilien-Rigaut/MI3/Algorithmique/DM2/Readme.md

 + Document functions
 + Clean and sort code
 + Remove all fscanf
-+ add utf8 support to word recognition
++ Add utf8 support to word recognition
++ + Better build_3tupledict, maybe a subfunction
 + Threadify it a little

 ### Cosmetic